sakitume/SilverLite-FC/docs/Develop.md

 # Building

+Before you can run this firmware onto your flight controller you will need to build it and then flash it onto your board.

 This project uses `make` to build and optionally flash the firmware.
+On Mac OS you may (or may not) already have `make` installed.
+I had it on my Macs because I have Xcode installed on them (along with the command line tools).

-On my Windows 10 machine I installed [MinGW-W64](https://sourceforge.net/projects/mingw-w64/) which installs `mingw32-make.exe`; this is the `make` tool that I use on Windows.
+On my Windows 10 machine I had to install [MinGW-W64](https://sourceforge.net/projects/mingw-w64/) which installs `mingw32-make.exe`; that is the name of the `make` tool that I use on Windows.

+Whether on Mac or on Windows you'll want a terminal (or CMD prompt) window to run and execute the `make` program.

 I typically use a "Terminal" window within Visual Studio.
 You can set that up to use the Windows CMD.exe program but I prefer a `bash` command prompt.
 On my Windows PC I have git for